The Collector's Compass

 The podcast encompasses themes such as mental health, compulsive collecting behaviors, and personal stories within the collecting community.
 Episodes like 'Finding Light In A Dark Hobby Space' highlight the healing aspects of collecting, while 'From Burnout To Balance In The Hobby' discusses the emotional toll of hobbies and the importance of setting personal boundaries.
 The show also addresses broader issues like gambling addiction within collecting.

-The Collector’s Compass is the official podcast and video series of Collectors MD, where we explore the stories, struggles, and solutions within the world of collecting.
-Hosted by Alyx Effron, Founder of Collectors MD, each episode dives into real conversations with collectors, industry experts, counselors, and those directly impacted by compulsive collecting behaviors.
+The Collector’s Compass is the official podcast of Collectors MD exploring the stories, struggles, and solutions within the world of collecting.
+Hosted by Alyx Effron, Founder of Collectors MD, each episode features real conversations with collectors, experts, and advocates that dive into the emotional and psychological side of the hobby – compulsive spending, decision-making, and the pursuit of more intentional collecting.

 Watch all episodes of The Collector’s Compass on YouTube.